amirhossein05/MachineLearning2024/MiniProject2/README.md

 In this problem, we use a McCulloch-Pitts neuron to separate data in a rectangular space.
 We analyze the performance using different activation functions.

 **Steps:**
+1. Preprocess the random dataset
-1. Implement McCulloch-Pitts neuron model.
+2. Implement McCulloch-Pitts neuron model.
-2. Test on a dataset to classify points in a rectangular space.
+3. Test on a dataset to classify points in a rectangular space.
-3. Analyze the effect of different activation functions on the model performance.
+4. Analyze the effect of different activation functions on the model performance.

 ### Problem 2: Multi-Layer Perceptron (MLP) on CWRU Dataset
 This problem involves applying a Multi-Layer Perceptron (MLP) to the CWRU dataset, which includes three fault classes and one normal class.
 We use Stratified K-Fold Cross-validation and analyze the results using various metrics.